tysmithnet/arg-parser/README.md

 [Parser some args](https://github.com/tysmithnet/arg-parser/blob/master/ArgParser/ArgParser.TestApp/Program.cs)

+The `ArgParser.TestApp` program is what is used to create the gif on the root README.
+You can use it to test your own applications or see how the gif was made.

 ### Why?
 Most existing libraries in this space do so using attributes and reflection.
 I find this approach to be restrictive and not conducive to extension.
 Extension is important because there a seemingly infinite amount of styles for how args should be interpretted.
  - switch style